laravel/vapor-docs/1.0/projects/deployments.md

         ...
 ```

-During the subsequent deployment of any environment associated with your project, Vapor will add the custom domain provided as an alias to the CloudFront distribution.
-Vapor will inject the relevant environment variables for the [asset helper](https://docs.vapor.build/1.0/projects/deployments.html#assets) and Vite asset compilation to ensure your assets are served from your custom asset domain.
+During a subsequent deployment of any environment associated with your project, Vapor will add the custom domain as an alias to your CloudFront distribution.
+Vapor will also inject the relevant environment variables for the [asset helper](https://docs.vapor.build/1.0/projects/deployments.html#assets) and Vite asset compilation process to ensure your assets are served from your custom asset domain.

 ### Referencing Assets From JavaScript